KareemSab278/cadsys-react/src/components/DataTable/README.md

 # BasicDataTable Component

+This README might not be fully useful but have fun.

 A reusable React component for displaying tabular data using Material UI's DataGrid, with Mantine Flex for layout.

 ## Features